Get in touch: send your photos, videos, news & views by texting YOGAZ to 80360 or send an email»

 A LASTING tribute to two young jockeys who died in a fire in Norton has moved a step closer.

-Earlier this year, Racing Welfare announced that it had secured the purchase of a property in Malton which would provide safe, supported accommodation for young stable staff in the area.
+Racing Welfare has secured planning consent to convert a property in Malton which will provide safe, supported accommodation for young stable staff in the area along with a suite for use by the wider racing community

-The property at 4 Old Maltongate was formerly a solicitor’s office and has already been granted residential change of use by Ryedale District Council.
+The Victorian building at 4 Old Maltongate, which is formerly a solictior's office, had already been granted residential change of use by Ryedale District Council.

-It will see the ground floor become the charity’s welfare office, and the upper floors will be converted into six bedrooms, a communal lounge, kitchen and bathrooms.
+Work will now start to convert the ground floor into the charity’s regional welfare office, with the upper floors being transformed into four bedrooms, a communal lounge, kitchen and bathrooms.

 Part of the funds for the development were donated after the deaths of Jamie Kyne and Jan Wilson in a fire at Buckrose Court in September 2009.